hilalongel/DSA-210-project/README.md

 ##  Machine Learning

+To move beyond descriptive statistics, this project incorporates a supervised learning model to **predict weekly moviegoer numbers**.
+By combining categorical and temporal features with engineered variables, the model learns patterns that influence audience attendance.

 This project includes a **regression model** that predicts the number of weekly moviegoers using the following features:

 - **Season**